 Tips on Making the Best Indian Mango Lassi

-- Greek yogurt can make the lassi too thick - dilute with milk or water as needed
+- Greek yogurt can make the lassi too thick. dilute with milk or water as needed

 How long does mango lassi last in the fridge?